jrnold/r4ds-exercise-solutions/docs/transform.md

 ```

+### Exercise 4 {.exercise}

-4. For each destination, compute the total minutes of delay.
+> For each destination, compute the total minutes of delay.
 For each, flight, compute the proportion of the total delay for its destination.

 ```r